 'All-American' Band takes Purdue pride to Ireland, March 10-18

-Black and gold goes green this March when the Purdue "All-American" Marching Band visits Ireland to participate in Dublin's famous St. Patrick's Day Parade.
+WEST LAFAYETTE, Ind. - Black and gold goes green this March when the Purdue "All-American" Marching Band visits Ireland to participate in Dublin's St. Patrick's Day Parade.

-And for the very first time, the 91-year-old Big Bass Drum will travel abroad.
-Even though the marching band has made appearances in far-flung locations from China and Japan to Venezuela and The Netherlands, the drum has never accompanied the band because of the challenging logistics of its size and weight.
+For the first time, the 91-year-old Big Bass Drum will travel abroad.
+Even though the marching band has made appearances in locations from China and Japan to Venezuela and The Netherlands, the drum has never accompanied the band because of the challenging logistics of its size and weight.

 To kick off the trip, the public is invited to a celebration at Nine Irish Brothers on March 3.
-Both the West Lafayette and Lafayette locations of the restaurant will donate 10 percent of their proceeds that day to Purdue Bands & Orchestra's travel fund.
+Both the West Lafayette and Lafayette locations of the restaurant will donate 10 percent of their proceeds that day to Purdue Bands & Orchestra's travel fund, and representatives will be at the restaurants from noon to 8 p.m.
 There will be Irish music and giveaways.
-The Big Bass Drum will make an appearance at each location as will Purdue's twirlers led by Golden Girl and Miss Indiana MerrieBeth Cox.
+The Big Bass Drum will appear at each location, as will Purdue's twirlers, led by Golden Girl and Miss Indiana MerrieBeth Cox.

 The trip itinerary allows students to experience a wide swath of Irish culture:

-MONDAY, March 11: Arrival at Shannon, travel to Galway.
+* March 11: Arrival at Shannon, Ireland and travel to Galway.
 Panoramic city tour and free time there.
-Overnight in County Clare.

-WEDNESDAY, March 13: Travel to Killarney via picturesque village of Adare and the Ring of Kerry.
-Overnight in Cork.
+* March 13: Travel to Killarney via picturesque village of Adare and the Ring of Kerry.

-THURSDAY, March 14: Tour of Cork, Blarney Castle, Blarney Woolen Mills and free time.
-Overnight in Cork.
+* March 14: Tour of Cork, Blarney Castle, Blarney Woolen Mills and free time.

-FRIDAY, March 15: Visit Rock of Cashel, Kilkenny, Kilkenny Castle.
-Travel to Dublin for overnight.
+* March 15: Visit Rock of Cashel, Kilkenny, Kilkenny Castle.
+Travel to Dublin.

-SATURDAY, March 16: Dublin city tour, St. Patrick's Cathedral, Guinnes Storehouse.
-Dinner at Taylors Three Rock.
+* March 16: Dublin city tour, St. Patrick's Cathedral, Guinness Storehouse.

 To see pictures of the trip as it progresses, friend Purdue Bands & Orchestras on Facebook.